Examples of Deferred Revenue

 Example #4 – Gym Membership Fees

 The best example to understand this concept is that of Gym Membership.
-It is annually charged by Gym organizers as advance payment giving gym services for the next 12 months.
+Gym organizers annually charge it as advance payment giving gym services for the next 12 months.

-Suppose Gold Gym sells its membership plan for 6000/- per annum, which is INR 500/- per month, but it collects the whole amount for membership in advance from the customers.
+Suppose Gold Gym sells its membership plan for 6000/- per annum, INR 500/- per month, but it collects the whole amount for membership in advance from the customers.
 Mr. A wants to join Gold gym and transfers INR 6000/- to Gold Gym Account.
-The accountant will account for this transaction into Deferred Revenue head as the services for the same amount have not been delivered yet, and the same would be provided in the next 12 months.
+The accountant will account for this transaction into the Deferred Revenue head as the services for the same amount have not been delivered yet, and the same will be provided in the next 12 months.

 The accounting journal entry would be as follows,